 - Click OK.
 This enables access to the list of layers that are currently displayed in the Home Map Theme.
 You access these layers later in this workflow.

-- Click the Menu Icon (three dots) at the bottom of Layers, then click Save.
+- Click the Save button at the bottom of the Layers.
 The Save As box appears.

 - Perform the following in the Save As box:

 - Name: Enter Parks as the name to save this Map Theme.
 (Let us assume for this example we are working on creating a Parks Map Theme.)

 Tip: Saving the Map Theme to your USER folder allows you to make edits and changes to the Map Theme and get any final approvals before sharing this information to all users in the Production folder.